Our Regular Guides

 SPECIALISM: Birds, Beavers & Cirl Buntings

-Chris is the lead guide for Devon Beaver & Wildlife Tours and director of our parent company Wise Birding Holidays Ltd
+Chris is the lead guide for Devon Beaver & Wildlife Tours and director of Wise Birding Holidays Ltd

 Chris lives in Budleigh Salterton with his partner Helen where he is most often to be found on his local patch, the Otter Estuary studying the Beaver population or adding to the growing bird list of the area.
 Chris has travelled throughout Europe, North and South America, Asia and his favourite continent, Africa, all following his birding interest, as well as wildlife and conservation.
 He was employed by the RSPB for 7 years and based at the RSPB’s HQ at Sandy for most of that time, in species protection.
 Here he was part of a team working to combat bird of prey persecution, illegal trade in birds and egg collecting.
 He then moved to Devon and worked on cirl buntings for 3 years including a year spent managing the cirl bunting re-introduction project.

 Now, Chris works full time as a guide as well as taking time to develop new itineraries.
 He has led wildlife watching holidays for over 20 years.
 He is a people person keen to share knowledge and ensure that tours are full of wildlife, humour and good quality cakes and puddings!

 David lives in East Budleigh.
 He grew up in the countryside on the southern escarpment of the Cotswolds where he gained his life long interest in wildlife.